pat-marty/the-local-ibex-source/content/en/docs/hiking/schwalmis.md

     </div>
 </div>

-After about 150 m of elevation gain, we'd reached the ridge which leads to the
+After about 150 m of elevation gain, we'd reached the ridge which led to the
 <hl>Schwalmis</hl>.
-This is the first part of the hike where you need to be a little more careful with your foot placement; slipping here would be less than ideal.
+This was the first part of the hike where we needed to be
+very careful with our foot placement; slipping here would have be less than ideal.

 <p align="center">
     <img src="IMG_4268.JPG" alt="" class="landscape">